-

 Pressing this button will bring up your mail client with everything ready to send.

-If you have any questions or would like to share your phone or other contact information, please do!
+If you have any questions, would like to be listed under Local Businesses, or would like to share your phone or other contact information, please do!

 If you are RSVPing for an event, you're in the right place.
 Please let us know how many to expect.